-Website: www.clearviewconnects.com Mail: ClearView Connects - PO Box 11017, Toronto, Ontario, M1E 1N0 North American Hotline: 1 (866) 608-7287 / European Hotline: 00 800 9643 9643 The Code of Conduct includes an acknowledgement with respect to compliance to be confirmed by each Director and each member of management.
-All Directors, members of management and substantially all salaried employees periodically confirm compliance with the Code of Conduct and any instances of non-compliance are reported to the Board.
-In 2023, no waivers of the application of the Code of Conduct were requested of, or granted by, the Board.
-The full text of the Code of Conduct may be viewed on our website at www.westfraser.com.
+The Code of Conduct includes an acknowledgement with respect to compliance to be confirmed by each Director and each member of management.
+All Directors, members of management and substantially all salaried employees periodically confirm compliance with the Code of Conduct and any instances of noncompliance are reported to the Board.
+Code of Conduct training is conducted as part of the onboarding process and annually thereafter for employees.
+In 2024, no waivers of the application of the Code of Conduct were requested of, or granted by, the Board.
+The full text of the Code of Conduct and the Whistleblower Policy may be viewed on our website at www.westfraser.com.